COVID-19 | Fall 2020 Restart

-USC CORONAVIRUS INFORMATION WEBSITE
+USC CORONAVIRUS & RESTART WEBSITE

 USC also has FAQs available via that website.
 If you are experiencing flu-like symptoms and have concerns about your health please call USC Student Health for medical care, 213-740-9355 (WELL).
 Counseling is available at the same number, for students experiencing increased anxiety or stress related to COVID-19.